2019 Furnace & Air Conditioner Rebates, and HVAC Upgrade Incentives

 IMPORTANT NOTE: This article is for informational purposes only.
-FurnacePrices.ca is not owned, operated or affiliated with the Canadian federal or provincial governments.
+FurnacePrices.ca is not owned by, operated or affiliated with the Canadian federal or provincial governments.

 There are a variety of utility company incentives, HVAC government rebates, grants, and energy credits available for Canadian homeowners to offset the cost of upgrading to a new heating and cooling system.
 These vary across the country, from province to province, by region or municipality, and can change at any time.

 The brand you choose, whether it’s Carrier, Lennox, Goodman, KeepRite, Amana, Napoleon, or any of the many other manufacturers generally isn’t important.
-Usually the most important qualifying factor for the rebates below is that the new system is a high-efficiency model.
+Usually, the most important qualifying factor for the rebates below is that the new system is a high-efficiency model.
 Often the unit must be ENERGY STAR certified as well.
-Furthermore, getting rebates AFTER you’ve already replaced your furnace, A/C, water heater, etc is difficult or impossible in most cases.

 Union Gas Rebates

-Certain Union Gas customers in Central and Southwestern Ontario can get up to $2500 of their home renovation costs back for certain energy-efficient upgrades to your home, including up to $500 for HVAC systems.
+Union Gas customers in Central and Southwestern Ontario can get up to $5000 of their home renovation costs back for certain energy-efficient upgrades to your home, including up to $750 for HVAC systems.
+The rebate program is available only for natural gas customers of Union Gas.

 Note that you must complete an energy assessment of your home by a certified energy advisor before and after the renovations, and they must include at least two “eligible” upgrades (other criteria also must be met).
 This includes things like upgrading your furnace, boiler, hot water heater, or windows/doors/skylights with Energy Star models, and/or upgrading your insulation or window sealing.